singularity/singularity/CONTRIBUTING.md

 content being changed unless explicitly stated otherwise in the submission or content.
-For new content, the license is assumed to the the default license of that content if not explicitly stated to be another license.
+For new content, the license is assumed to the the default license of that content if not explicitly stated to be under another license.

 Please see `LICENSE.txt` for details about the license terms.